csp-inc/tws-segnet/README.md

 ### Next steps:

-- Attempt to optimize pix2pix model with more robust training data set of more tiles.
+- ~~Attempt to optimize pix2pix model with more robust training data set of more tiles.~~
 - If unable to produce highly accurate classified road maps, use a threshold measure of pix2pix model predicted road pixels to indicate level of *_potential_* human road impact within an aggregated 1km area.
 After combine with auxiliary data that may include urban sprawl, agriculture, energy development, and transportation layers.
+- Semantic segmentation with Autoencoder-Decoder shows high success rate.
+Accuracy assessment and model outputs to be posted soon.